anjia0532/d7y.io/docs/setup/install/source.md

 ## Install separately

+> Notice: First startup redis and mysql, The second, startup Manager, The third startup other component.

+- [install-manager](./source/manager.md) is the installation instructions of manager

 - [install-client](./source/dfdaemon.md) is the installation instructions of dfdaemon

-- [install-manager](./source/manager.md) is the installation instructions of manager

 - [install-scheduler](./source/scheduler.md) is the installation instructions of scheduler